Vanderscycle/lighthouse-data-notes/paper/paper/HowToGetDataDraft.md

 When the parse method yield an item it will, if available, pass it to the pipeline for processing.
 To confirm that the pipeline receives the desired info we will write the following code:
 ```
 from itemadapter import ItemAdapter
+# you can have multiple classes
 class XkcdtestspiderPipeline:
     def process_item(self, item, spider):
+    # confirming the data is correct
         for k,v in item.items():
             print(f'pipeline key: {k}; value: {v}')
         return item